iankhou/iankhou/README.md

 Currently working on an online version of 陸戰棋 (LuZhanQi) in collaboration with @fireteam99, a strategic Chinese board game that roughly translates to "Army chess." ~~🚧 Check out our [alpha deployment](https://luzhanqi-staging.netlify.app). 🚧~~

-The alpha delpoyment is down, Heroku money ran out :(
+The alpha deployment is down, Heroku money ran out :(

 Source repos [here](https://github.com/chinese-board-games).
 Reach out if you're interested in collaborating!